top of page

 Frequently Asked Mindfulness Questions

-Mindfulness means paying non-judgement attention to your thoughts, feelings & sensations in the present moment.
+Mindfulness means paying attention to your present moment experience with kindness, curiosity & openness.
 This increased awareness enables us to experience each moment fully, without becoming caught up in our busy minds.
-Practicing this beneficial way of being is the beginning of a journey towards greater happiness, wellbeing & life satisfaction.
+Practicing this beneficial way of being can be a path towards greater happiness, wellbeing & life satisfaction.

 What are the potential benefits of mindfulness practice?